ZahraMA99/Mastering-JavaScript-in-20-Days/Day2.md

 💡 We can use The `typeof` operator that returns a string indicating the type of the operand's value! e.g:
  1. `typeof("sofia")` returns String.
  2. `typeof(42)` returns number.
  3. `typeof(null)` returns object.
-Sometimes js does stuff that we don't expect.:sweat_smile:
+"Sometimes js does stuff that we don't expect.:sweat_smile:"
  4. `typeof(document.title)` returns String.
  5. `typeof(undefiend)` returns undefined.
  6.